lfex/dockerfiles/README.md

 - slim (Debian based images with only what Erlang requires)
 - alpine

-These include the following LFE versions:
+The most recent images are build with the latest version of LFE, but there images with older versions:

-- 2.1.1
+- 2.1.1 (latest)
+- 1.3

 Alpine, Slim, and Standard images are available for the supported versions: